 In Excel, it’s very handy to repeat a formula pattern to calculate a large set of data.
 If you want to fill formulas in every cell it will become very tedious and time-consuming work.
 If you are looking for some easy ways to repeat formula patterns in Excel, then you are in the right place.
 This article will show 8 simple methods to repeat the formula pattern.
 Let’s get into the main article.

-8 Easy Ways to Repeat Formula Pattern in Excel
+How to Repeat Formula Pattern in Excel: 8 Easy Ways

 In the following dataset, we have 8 columns and 9 rows.
 Here we have some empty cells where we will repeat formula patterns in various ways to fill up the cells easily.
 We will explain different ways by taking these empty cells as an example.

 In-depth information on this technique is provided in this section.
 To enhance your ability to think critically and your familiarity with Excel, you should learn and use these.
 Although we use the Microsoft Office 365 version here, you are free to use any other version of your choice.

 Here, in the Date column, I have two dates with a gap of one week in the first two rows and the date format is mm-dd-yyyy.
 Suppose I want to fill up the other cells in this pattern of date with a gap of one week.

 - To do this, we have to select the first two cells of the Date column, and after hovering the mouse around the end of the second cell a plus sign like below will appear.

 - You have to just drag it down.

 - In this way, the rest of the cells will be filled up by using this pattern of dates.

 Read More: How to Perform Predictive AutoFill in Excel